Australian Tropical Biology

 Sustainability

-Although we wear bras and brush our teeth, you could say we are a team of hippy tree-huggers.
-This is why we run our office on renewable energy, voluntarily offsetting our carbon emissions, and fulfilling our policy to give at least 5% of our annual net profits to local environmental and community organisations and charities.
+OUR COMMITMENT: We are determined and motivated to be the most sustainable business we can be.
+This is why we run our office on renewable energy, voluntarily offset our carbon emissions (AND your flights to get to us!), and fulfilling our policy to give at least 5% of our annual net profits to local environmental and community organisations and charities.
 Here’s what else we are doing:

-HELPING THE REEF: In addition to the coral tree we sponsor, we pay to “adopt” coral at Fitzroy Island through our partner.
-The coral propagation happening there is unprecedented and is being celebrated as a significantproject to help save the reef.
-Each of our groups that visit the reef receives a certificate on the tour and later receive updates on the coral.
+HELPING THE REEF: In addition to the coral tree we sponsor, we pay to care for a coral at Fitzroy Island through our partner.
+The coral propagation happening there is unprecedented and is being celebrated as a significant project to help save the reef.
+Each of our groups that visit the reef receives a certificate on the tour

 Community

+SUPPORTING OUR INDIGENOUS COMMUNITY: It is our policy to include a talk or an activity with an Aboriginal person on every trip we offer.
+By taking this trip, you are supporting grassroots Indigenous tourism ventures and encouraging Aboriginal pride in culture.
 Additionally, our student community service project involves students in making “Moon Sick Care Bags” which supply re-usable sanitary products to Aboriginal women in remote communities — this helps both Indigenous women AND the environment!
 (Ask us how your group can do this on their tour)

 SUPPORTING LOCAL BUSINESSES: It is our policy to use locally owned suppliers and businesses unless their standards are not up to par (for example, if they have a bad environmental record).
-In 2018-19, three quarters of our expenses were paid back into the local economy.

 Safety